HIVE-ResearchGroup/OpenXR_Varjo_Template/Assets/README.md

 - <bold>Vive</bold>: First, go to SteamVR -> Settings -> Developer -> Set SteamVR as OpenXR runtime.
 Inside Unity, set the runtime to OpenXR.
 Notice that everytime you'll start another runtime (e.g Varjo) on your system, this setting might change on its own.
 - <bold>Varjo</bold>: Make sure the runtime is set correctly and inside Unity, only the Varjo runtime is selected.
+- <bold>Microsoft</bold>: Just like with Vive, inside Enable_XR set the mode to "OpenXR" and follow [this](https://docs.microsoft.com/de-de/windows/mixed-reality/develop/unity/new-openxr-project-with-mrtk) guide.

 #### Do not launch the program with both SDKs activated!